 A brief glance at the first few verses of Matthew 24 helps us see what that "shaking" involves:

 Fierce Persecution (v.
 9)

 Worldwide Evangelism (vv.
 13-14)

-These “signs” are present to some degree in every generation, but they will be especially visible as we approach the end of this age.
+These "signs" are present to some degree in every generation and they will be especially visible as we approach the end of this age.
 The crucial question involves how close we may or may not be to those end-time events and ultimately to the return of Christ to the earth.
 Verse 8 warns us about the dangers of too much speculation.
-No one can say with certainty when Christ will return.
+No one can say with certainty what the future holds.